 Her new play THE SUBJECT had a United Nations Orange Day Reading in central London featuring Alfred Enoch (How to Get Away with Murder).
 THE SUBJECT was written in residence at Sell a Door Theatre Company in London through the support of the Fulbright LUSK Award.
-Throughout 2016-2017, THE SUBJECT has had 16 readings at theatres, universities, and organizations (see The Subject Project).
+THE SUBJECT has had 20 readings (and counting) at theatres, universities, and organizations (see The Subject Project for more info).

 Academy Award winner Melissa Leo headlined the reading of Carolyn’s screenplay MAGNETIC at the Hamptons International Film Festival Screenwriters’ Lab.
 MAGNETIC also won the first place Alfred P. Sloan screenwriting award.
 MAGNETIC is in development with producers Diane Nabatoff and Alexander Ross with Jon Amiel (CREATION) attached as director.

 Carolyn has been hired by Noggin Sauce Pictures to write an original feature.
 Jon Diack and Rachel Fowler will produce.

 Carolyn received the Visionary Playwright Award and Commission from Theater Masters, and the resulting play MINE & YOURS was named a top national new play by the Bay Area Playwrights Festival, The Kilroys List Honorable Mention, and an L. Arnold Weissberger Award Nominee.